Aeldrion/Iris/README.md

 execute at @e[type=minecraft:marker, tag=retina.ray] run particle minecraft:flame
 ```

-### Set coordinates
+### Run racyast

-The `retina:set_coordinates` function teleports the executing entity to the exact position where the ray lands.
+The `retina:run_raycast` function goes through all the motions of doing a raycast, and uses scoreboard variables to determine regular raycast, multi raycast, or random offset raycast.

 ```mcfunction
 # Play a particle effect where the player is looking